Towards a minimal example of quantum nonlocality without inputs: Quantum Nonlocality with output cardinality 3-3-3

-Below we sketch the proof of this Theorem, while all details are given in Appendix \ref{Appendix_RGB4_proof}.
-The structure of the the proof is similar to Ref. \cite{Renou_2019}, but it is based on the novel PTC rigidity result which is essential to make the proof work for ternary outputs.
-First, we observe that if the outputs $\bar{1}_0$ and $\bar{1}_1$ are coarse grained for all parties the distribution resulting from $P^{333}_Q(a,b,c)$ is triangle-local and PTC.
+Below we sketch the proof of this Theorem, while all details are given in Appendix \ref{Appendix_RGB4_proof}, where we identify a range of parameters $\lambda_0^2$ and $u$ that lead to triangle-nonlocal distributions (See Fig.~\ref{function} in the appendix).
+The structure of the proof is similar to Ref. \cite{Renou_2019}, but it is based on the novel PTC rigidity result which is essential to make the proof work for ternary outputs.
+First, we observe that if the outputs $\bar{1}_0$ and $\bar{1}_1$ are coarse-grained for all parties the distribution resulting from $P^{333}_Q(a,b,c)$ is triangle-local and PTC.
 The rigidity of PTC distributions (Theorem 1) imposes severe constraints on the underlying classical models.
 Now, it can be shown that if the distribution $P^{333}_Q(a,b,c)$ was simulated by a classical model (before coarse-graining) these constraints would be impossible to satisfy.
 Therefore $P^{333}_Q(a,b,c)$ is necessarily not triangle-local.